monocodes/snippets/git/git.md

     	fetch = +refs/heads/*:refs/remotes/origin/*
     ```

 9. Push all branches and tags to the remote repo

-    ```bash
+    ```shell
     git push origin --all

     git push --tags